 Clear Lake, SD

 Deuel Area Development, Inc. (DADi) is a volunteer organization of local residents who work to spur economic development in Deuel County.
 Several years ago, this organization conducted a community assessment that showed Clear Lake was in need of various forms of housing.
-The development corporation asked Banner to study a potential property to determine it's feasibility as a residential development.
-Upon completion of the study, Banner used our expertise in land development to complete a subdivision layout to optimize the land use and provide residential lots that have all the infrastructure in place for new homes.
-DADi applied for and was a recipient of a USDA REDLG funding package that allowed the plan to become a reality.
-Banner assisted DADi through the zoning process, completed plans and specifications, solicited bids, and provided construction administration services.
+The development corporation asked Banner to study a potential property to determine its feasibility as a residential development.
+Upon completion of the study, Banner used our expertise in land development to complete a subdivision layout to optimize the land use and provide residential lots that have all the infrastructure required for new homes.
+DADi applied for and was a recipient of a USDA Rural Economic Development Loan and Grant (REDLG) funding package that allowed the plan to become a reality.
+Banner assisted DADi through the zoning process, completed plans and specifications, solicited bids, and provided construction contract administration services.
 Banner also assisted DADi in developing covenants for their development to ensure new properties maintain property values within the development.
-In the end, DADi is proud to offer 16 lots for sale for both single family and multi-family homes.View Project
+In the end, DADi was able to offer 16 lots for sale for both single- and multi-family homes.View Project

 Dakota Nature Park

-Metamorphosing from garbage dump to a new park, the Dakota Nature Park is located on a former city landfill site on the southern edge of Brookings city limits.
-During the time the site was a landfill, the City planted tree shelterbelts around the perimeter to prevent loose debris blowing from the wind, into the surrounding area.
-The city also mined gravel from the site to construct roads for the current landfill located north of Brookings.
+A metaphorphosis from garbage dump to a new park, the Dakota Nature Park is located on a former city landfill site on the southern edge of Brookings city limits.
+During its time as a landfill, the City planted tree shelterbelts around the perimeter to prevent loose debris blowing from the wind into the surrounding area.
+The City also mined gravel from the site to construct roads for the current landfill, which is located north of Brookings.
 These excavated pits quickly filled with water from an underground aquifer.
-After the site was closed, nature reclaimed the area.
-Trees and grasses were re-established and local wildlife returned.
-Former City Parks & Recreation director Allyn Frerichs and his staff envisioned the idea to make this site a nature park.
+After the site closed, nature reclaimed the area: trees and grasses were re-established and local wildlife returned.
+Former City Parks & Recreation director Allyn Frerichs and his staff envisioned this site as a nature park.